shon-developer/Javascript-Questions-And-Answers/readme.md

 }, 2000);
 ```

-# 48. What is the use of setIntervak?
+# 48. What is the use of setInterval?

 The setInterval() method is used to call a function or evaluates at specified intervals (in milliseconds).
 For example, let us log a message after 2 seconds setInterval method